linroger/FinanceCompendium/II. Economics/International/International Finance/International Finance Full chapters/03 Elasticity Absorption Approaches.md

 International Finance

-3.8 A SYNTHESIS OF THE ELASTICITY AND ABSORPTION APPROACHES
+## 3.8 A Synthesis of the Elasticity and Absorption Approaches

 Initially, it was believed that the absorption approach was an alternative to the elasticities approach; the